radicalkjax/Athena/docs/GETTING_STARTED.md

 This will serve the built app from the dist directory using a static file server.
 Open your web browser and navigate to `http://localhost:3000` to access Athena.

-### Mobile Version
+### Mobile Version (Currently Not Working)

+> **Important:** The Expo launch method is currently not working.
+Please use the web version with `npx serve dist` instead.

-To run Athena on a mobile device using Expo Go:
+When working, to run Athena on a mobile device using Expo Go:

 1. Install the Expo Go app on your device:
    - [iOS App Store](https://apps.apple.com/app/expo-go/id982107779)